Fernando-Urbano/investment-intel/README.md

 - `period`: selected period of search (i.e. 1 month, 3 months, YTD).
 When the `period` is selected the `start_dt_comptc` and the `end_dt_comptc` are automatically specified as well.
 - `start_dt_comptc`: start date of the query.
 - `end_dt_comptc`: end date of the query.

+## layout.html
+Layout has the outer html of the application.

+## index.html
+index extends the layout.html file.
+It also contains the JS necessary for the application to run.